hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/custom-business-logic/1-actions.md

 ### Action definition

-We will need to define our Action definition and the type of action.
+We will need to define our Action and the type of action.
 Since we are just reading data from an API, we will use the Query type for this Action.
-The definition will have the name of the action (auth0 in this case), input arguments if any and the response type of the action.
+The definition will have the name of the action (auth0 in this case), input arguments (none in this case) and the response type of the action (`auth0_profile` in this case).

 ```
 type Query {